-- Conflicts of interest refer to Code of Conduct and Public Interest Disclosure Act - Code of Conduct complaints against an Elected Member refer Code of Conduct for Elected Members and Staff and Section 5.110 of the Local Government Act 1995, - Access to information refer Freedom of Information (FOI) requests, - Internal Shire employee grievances, refer to Shire of Halls Creek Grievance Procedure, - a matter before a Court or Tribunal.
+- Conflicts of interest refer to Code of Conduct and Public Interest Disclosure Act - Code of Conduct complaints against an Elected Member refer Shire of Halls Creek Code of Conduct for Council Members, Committee Members and Candidates. - Access to information refer Freedom of Information (FOI) requests, - Internal Shire employee grievances, refer to Shire of Halls Creek Grievance procedure, - A matter before a Court or Tribunal.